WebOfTrust/keri/docs/Q-and-A.md

 <img src="../images/trade-space-limitations.png" alt="trade-space-limitations" border="0" width="300">

+### KERI's suitability

-### KERI is not suitable for:
+Not suitable for:

 * Applications where total ordering of key event is needed, like in cryptocurrencies and non-fungible tokens.

-However, KERI is suitable:
+However, KERI is suitable :

 * to build smart contracting in a direct peer-to-peer way
 * to build Sidetree with KERI, vice versa is not possible
 * to implement blockchain / ledger anchored identifiers